Blatke/Bodymask/How to mod it? - For Modders.md

 Save it as a **.png** file, name it, let's say, "vagina".

-## In Unity
+## Mod It
-Let's go to your Unity with hooh's Modding Tools already installed in it.
+Let's go to your Unity Editor with hooh's Modding Tools already installed in it.

 Create an **Empty** object in Hierarchy view.
 It's automatically named "GameObject".